aiven/aiven-operator/docs/docs/resources/postgresql.md

 ## Creating a PostgreSQL connection pool

 Connection pooling allows you to maintain very large numbers of connections to a database while minimizing the consumption of server resources.
-See more information [here](https://help.aiven.io/en/articles/964730-postgresql-connection-pooling).
-Aiven for PostgreSQL uses PGBouncer for connection pooling.
+For more information, refer to the [connection pooling article](https://docs.aiven.io/docs/products/postgresql/concepts/pg-connection-pooling) in Aiven Docs.
+Aiven for PostgreSQL uses
+PGBouncer for connection pooling.

-You can create a connection pool with the `ConnectionPool` resource using the previously created `Database` and `ServiceUser`.
+You can create a connection pool with the `ConnectionPool` resource using the previously created `Database` and `ServiceUser`:

 Create a new file named `pg-connection-pool.yaml` with the following content: